Last Updated on January 24, 2025

 British Rule in Uttarakhand

-After the British rule crushed the Gurkha rule after the war some parts of Pauri were renamed as the British Garhwal region and Dehradun formed the significant part of British India.
-These 2 regions were handed over to the Britishers as a return for their help in the Gurkha invasion which took place during the 19th century.
-Later on Tehri was formed which then went on to become the new state capital.
-However the British rule in Uttarakhand was done with an iron hand.
-The unpopular and labour practices here were severely forced upon the local people here.
-The British also went on to form the Garhwal rifles under their rule who went on to fight against the German forces in France and even continued to get themselves 2 bravery Victoria crosses.
-This Garhwal battalion was also later on made a part of the Indian National Army who continued to fight valiantly against the British forces.
-As the flames of the quit India movement gathered importance in Uttarakhand the locals here actively took part in this and get rid of the throne rule and were in complete favour of a unified India.
-The entire state of current Uttarakhand and Tehri Garhwal were included in the district of Uttar Pradesh in newly independent India.
+After the British defeated the Gurkhas, some parts of Pauri were renamed as the British Garhwal region, and Dehradun became a significant part of British India.
+These two regions were handed over to the British in exchange for their help during the Gurkha invasion in the 19th century.
+Later on, Tehri was formed and went on to become the new state capital.
+However, British rule in Uttarakhand was marked by harsh policies.
+Unpopular labor practices were severely imposed on the local people.
+The British also formed the Garhwal Rifles, which went on to fight against German forces in France, earning two Victoria Crosses for bravery.
+This Garhwal battalion was later made part of the Indian National Army, which continued to fight valiantly against the British forces.

 Evolution of Uttarakhand as a State